Anton Cermak: Assassination

-Long-time Chicago newsman Len O’Connor offers a different view of the events surrounding the mayor’s assassination.
-He has written that aldermen Paddy Bauler and Charlie Weber informed him that relations between Cermak and Roosevelt were strained, because Cermak fought Roosevelt’s nomination at the Democratic convention in Chicago.
+Long-time Chicago newsman Len O’Connor offers a different view of the events surrounding the mayor's assassination.
+He has written that aldermen Paddy Bauler and Charlie Weber informed him that relations between Cermak and Roosevelt were strained, because Cermak fought Roosevelt's nomination at the Democratic convention in Chicago.

 Author Ronald Humble provides yet another perspective as to why Cermak was killed.
-In his book Frank Nitti: The True Story of Chicago’s Notorious Enforcer, Humble contends that Cermak was as corrupt as Thompson, and that the Chicago Outfit hired Zangara to kill Cermak in retaliation for Cermak’s attempt to murder Frank Nitti.
+In his book Frank Nitti: The True Story of Chicago’s Notorious Enforcer, Humble contends that Cermak was as corrupt as Thompson, and that the Chicago Outfit hired Zangara to kill Cermak in retaliation for Cermak's attempt to murder Frank Nitti.

 Cermak died at Jackson Memorial Hospital in Miami on March 6, partly due to his wounds.
-On March 30, however, his personal physician, Dr. Karl A. Meyer, revealed that the primary cause of Cermak’s death was ulcerative colitis, commenting, “The mayor would have recovered from the bullet wound had it not been for the complication of colitis.
-The autopsy disclosed the wound had healed ... the other complications were not directly due to the bullet wound.”
+On March 30, however, his personal physician, Dr. Karl A. Meyer, revealed that the primary cause of Cermak's death was ulcerative colitis, commenting, "The mayor would have recovered from the bullet wound had it not been for the complication of colitis.
+The autopsy disclosed the wound had healed ... the other complications were not directly due to the bullet wound."
 Doubts were raised at the time and later concerning whether the bullet wound directly contributed to his death.
 A theory raised decades later contended that the bullet had actually caused damage to his colon which led to perforation which was undiagnosed by his doctors.
 It alleged that "but for [the] physicians' blunders" Cermak might have survived.
 This theory was refuted by a later medical analysis of the event.

-Zangara was convicted of murder after Cermak’s death, and was executed in Florida's electric chair on March 20, 1933.
+Zangara was convicted of murder after Cermak's death under the law of transferred intent, and was executed in Florida's electric chair on March 20, 1933.